-Being hounds, they are active, energetic, and have the exceptional skills to track down scents.
+Being hounds, they are active, and energetic, and have exceptional skills to track down scents.
 This makes them a perfect companion for hunting rabbits, squirrels, deer, and other small animals.

 It is important to first train your beagle how to detect the scents of these animals, before training it to hunt them.
 It will be advantageous for both of you if you teach your beagle to hunt rabbits.
 First of all, it’s a great method for him to direct his energy toward something useful.

 He will learn discipline from this kind of training, and he will grow up to be a well-mannered, obedient dog.
 It’s also a great method to develop a relationship with your new dog friend.
 Not to mention that it may greatly enhance your hunting outcomes.